jabenninghoff/quantrr/README.md

 vignette.

 1. Install the latest version of [R](https://cloud.r-project.org/) for your platform.
-Windows users will also need to install Rtools.
 2. Download and install the [Quarto CLI](https://quarto.org/docs/get-started/).
 3. Download and extract the “standalone” directory from this repository.
+4. Launch R and set the working directory to the “standalone” directory.
-4. Run `Rscript setup.R` from the command line in the standalone directory to install required R packages.
+5. Run `source("setup.R")` to install the required R packages.
-5. Run `quarto preview` from the command line in the standalone directory to build and display the example analysis.
+6. Run `source("preview.R")` to build and display the example analysis.

 ## Installation